kpaonaut/ExoskeletonForKids/README.md

 │   ├── parameters.py                   # define key parameters
 │   ├── trajectory_generator.py         # generate trajectory for curve-plotting
 │   └── trajectory_template_test.py     # plot trajectory curve
+├── STM32Project								# the project that can actually run with STM32
+│   ├── hip.cpp
+│   ├── hip.h
+│   ├── knee.cpp
+│   ├── knee.h
+│   ├── main.cpp								# runs on STM32, prints hip angle every milisecond
+│   ├── parameters.h						# cpp version for parameters.py
+│   ├── spline.h
+│   └── trajectory_generator.h			# generates trajectory for one hip
 └── spline.h                            # generate spline
 ```

 ```/littleGuyPlotter/trajectory_generator.py``` is manily used for generating the trajectory.
 It can be paused and resumed through outside signal, like a press of a button.

 To show this in software, I enabled a keyboard pausing mechanism through the same interface.
 Run ```ExoPlotter.py```, then you can press "p" on the keyboard to make the little guy stop.
 Note that the little guy will not stop immediately, rather, it will choose to stop at a suitable time, as described above.

+In addition, to actually interface with the hardware, STM32 only recognizes cpp files.
+Therefore, we need to convert everything we previously used in python to c++.
+This needs some modification, and the files are stored under directory ```/STM32Project```.

 #### Tip: how to tune parameters:
 For most parameters, modify them in ```/py/parameters.py```.
 You will not need to rebuild.
 Note a tricky one is if you want to lower the hip angle at instant impact, you will need to decrease ```_step_range_``` or increase ```_leg_length_```, or both.